Associate Director of Mentoring

 The Peer Mentoring Program is an integral component of the academic and co-curricular student experience at Guttman Community College.
 All Peer Mentors help ease the transition from high school to college, and coach students through their continued educational career while at Guttman.
 Reporting to the Director and Associate Director of Mentoring & Student Success, Peer Mentors are visible, active, and invested in the development of an inclusive, academically-focused community.

-Peer Mentors can be found throughout campus, from the Admissions Office to the Information Commons.
+Peer Mentors can be found throughout campus, from the Admissions Office to the Library.
 Their primary responsibilities include giving tours of the College, responding to student questions, and providing focused academic support.
 Peer Mentors are active participants in the Summer Bridge Program and first-year learning communities, and they plan and facilitate social and educational programs for the entire campus community.

-There are four types of Peer Mentors:
+There are three types of Peer Mentors:

 Admissions & Access Peer Mentor